Overview of the main topics you will encounter in Unit 2

 Ground shaking from any cause.

-Few big, deep ones maybe from pressure squeezing minerals to new, smaller form.
+Few big, deep ones may be from pressure squeezing minerals to a new, smaller form.

 Most earthquakes happen when one batch of rocks moving past another batch gets stuck for a while, bends, then breaks loose, and the bend snaps back like a broken rubber band.